 For the Dough

-- Greek Yoghurt: Softens and binds, bringing a gentle tang that turns simplicity into something comforting.
+- Greek yoghurt.
+It softens, binds and brings a gentle tang that turns a simple dough into something quietly comforting.

 For the Sun-Dried Tomato & Mozzarella Filling

-- Jalapeño: A fresh flicker of heat, gentle but present, cutting through the richness.
+- Jalapeño.
+A fresh flicker of heat.
+Gentle but present, it cuts through the richness without overwhelming it.

 Make the Dough: